Jesús Balmori: As ambassador

 Balmori was sent abroad as Philippine Ambassador of Goodwill to Spain, Mexico, South America, and Japan.
 In Spain, Generalissimo Francisco Franco decorated him with the Cross of the Falangistas.

 Death

-He was travelling in Mexico when he suffered partial paralysis.
+He was traveling in Mexico when he suffered partial paralysis.
 He died of throat cancer on 23 May 1948, shortly after writing his last poem, "A Cristo" (To Christ), which he dedicated to his wife.
 At the time of his death, he was a presidential technical assistant and a member of the Philippine Historical Research Committee.